QuickBooks Blog

 4. Recover an account

 Recovering an account means collecting a debt that has been previously written off or deemed uncollectible.
-If you recover money, you’ll want to make a journal entry adjusting your books to account for the recovery.
-The journal entry is:
+If you recover money, you’ll want to make a journal entry to adjust your books and account for the recovery.

-• Debit accounts receivable or cash account
+• Debit cash account

 Recovering an account may involve working with the debtor directly, working with a collection agency, or pursuing legal action.